-a) Upon receipt of a complaint of property damage an appropriately qualified staff member of the consent holder shall investigate and respond to the complaint within five business days or as soon thereafter as practicable unless the matter is considered urgent.
+a) Upon receipt of a complaint of property damage suspected by the property owner to be caused from activities authorised by this consent, an appropriately qualified staff member of the consent holder shall investigate and respond to the complaint within five business days or as soon thereafter as practicable unless the matter is considered urgent.

-If the resident does not agree with advice from the consent holder's representative the consent holder may, or if the cause of the damage is unclear the consent holder shall, engage an appropriately qualified independent third party to investigate and report to both the homeowner and consent holder.
+If the property owner does not agree with advice from the consent holder's representative the consent holder may, or if the cause of the damage is unclear the consent holder shall, engage an appropriately qualified independent third party to investigate and report to both the property owner and consent holder.
 The consent holder shall request that report to be available in 30 days unless considered urgent by the independent third party in which case the report shall be made available as soon as practicable.
-If the resident does not agree with the advice and the consent holder does not engage a third party then the resident may contact the Council, and if the Council determines, after investigation, that a third party investigation is warranted then the consent holder shall commission and meet the reasonable costs of that investigation.
+If the property owner does not agree with the advice and the consent holder does not engage a third party then the resident may contact the Council, and if the Council determines, after investigation, that a third party investigation is warranted then the consent holder shall commission and meet the reasonable costs of that investigation.

-If the advice of the independent third party or the consent holder's representative determines that the cause of the damage is attributable to activities authorised by this consent then the consent holder will remedy the damage at its cost as soon as practicable in accordance with any recommendation made by the third party and to the reasonable satisfaction of the resident.
+If the advice of the independent third party or the consent holder's representative determines that the cause of the damage is attributable to activities authorised by this consent then the consent holder will remedy the damage at its cost as soon as practicable in accordance with any recommendation made by the third party and to the reasonable satisfaction of the property owner.

-If any dispute arises in accordance with this clause, then the consent holder will offer to the resident the opportunity to enter binding arbitration through the Independent Review Panel (IRP).
-If the resident chooses not to participate in that binding arbitration then the consent holder's obligations under this condition are at an end.
+If any dispute arises in accordance with this clause condition, then the consent holder will offer to the resident the opportunity to enter binding matter shall be referred to arbitration in accordance with the provisions of the Arbitration Act 1996.
+An arbitrator shall be appointed by the President of the Institute of Professional Engineers in New Zealand.
+The arbitrator shall give their determination within 30 working days of their appointment, unless the consent holder and the property owner agree that time shall be extended.
+In all other respects, the provisions of the Arbitration Act 1996 shall apply.
+If the property owner chooses not to participate in the binding arbitration, then the consent holder's obligations under this condition are at an end.